limettejs/website/docs/introduction.md

 ---
-layout: layouts/docs-home.vto
+layout: layouts/docs-page.vto
 url: /docs/
+title: Introduction
 ---

-# Welcome to my website

-This is my first page using **Lume,** a static site generator for Deno.

-I hope you enjoy it.
+Limette is a full-stack framework for Deno and Web Components.